Espíritus navegantes del fin del mundo |

 through the oceans of Mother Earth.

-Garland Magazine invited me to write an article about this series, which was developed between 2017 and 2020, inspired by the Yagán culture and the profound time of the end of the world.
+I was invited by Kevin Murray from Garland Magazine to write an article about this series, which was developed between 2017 and 2020, inspired by the Yagán culture and the profound time of the end of the world.

 The article can be viewed online or downloaded as a PDF.
 The links are provided below.